gscarv13/twixo-bot/README.md

 ![demo](./assets/demo.gif)

-Twixo is a Telegram bot that can give you updates on the top latest technology news from Techcrunch, TheNextWeb, The Verge, Techradar and Wired.
+Twixo is a Telegram bot that can give you updates on the top latest technology news from Techcrunch, TheNextWeb, The Verge, Techradar, and Wired.

 ## Built With